crystal-ruby/pages/qemu.md

 Written April 2014: as of writing the latest and greatest llvm based gcc (5.1) on Maverick (10.9) has a bug that makes qemu hang.

 So type gcc -v and if the output contains "LLVM version 5.1", you must install gcc4.2.
-Easily donw with homebrew:
+Easily done with homebrew:

     brew install https://raw.github.com/Homebrew/homebrew-dupes/master/apple-gcc42.rb

-This will not interfere with the systems compiler as the gcc4.3 has postfixed executables (ie gcc-4.2)
+This will not interfere with the systems compiler as the gcc4.2 has postfixed executables (ie gcc-4.2)

 ###Qemu